+PHILOSOPHY 111: HISTORY OF PHILOSOPHY-EARLY MODERN

+Winter 2012

+Professor: Samuel C. Rickless

+Office: HSS 8009

+Office Hours: Fridays 10am-12pm Office Phone: 858-822-4910

+E-mail: srickless@ucsd.edu

+Course Description

-This course focuses on the development of Early Modern metaphysics and epistemology through the works of René Descartes (1596-1650), Nicolas Malebranche (1638-1715), Gottfried Wilhelm Leibniz (1646-1716), John Locke (1632-1704), George Berkeley (1685-1753), and David Hume (1711-1776).
-The Early Modern period is governed by gradual evolution away from the doctrines of Aristotle (384-322 BCE), as incorporated into the Catholic theological framework articulated by his prominent medieval supporters, most notably Thomas Aquinas (1225-1274), and towards a new way of looking at the world that is sympathetic to the emerging sciences conducted within the research program of corpuscularian mechanism.
-It is common to think of the main figures of this period as divided into two camps: rationalists (Descartes, Malebranche, and Leibniz), for whom some ideas are innate and reason can penetrate into the fundamental truths about the nature of the universe, and empiricists (Locke, Berkeley, and Hume), for whom there are no innate ideas and all knowledge of non-self-evident truths is founded on sense experience.
-But the interplay between these six philosophers reveals a far more complex story, one in which the rationalist/empiricist division is only one of many.
-We will see, for example, that Berkeley and Hume are worried about being assimilated to Malebranche, that Leibniz is sympathetic to Aristotle in ways that Descartes and Malebranche are not, that the main thesis of Locke's empiricism derives from Aristotle, that Berkeley's view of the natural world is arguably more similar to Leibniz's than it is to anyone else's, and that all figures other than Hume are sufficiently rationalist to believe that unaided reason is capable of providing us with knowledge of the existence of God.
-Understanding the evolution of metaphysics and epistemology in the Early Modern period is one of the keys to understanding the views of Immanuel Kant (1724 - 1804).
+This course focuses on the development of Early Modern metaphysics and epistemology through the works of René Descartes (1596-1650), Gottfried Wilhelm Leibniz (1646-1716), John Locke (1632-1704), George Berkeley (1685-1753), and David Hume (1711-1776).
+The Early Modern period is governed by gradual evolution away from the doctrines of Aristotle (384-322 BCE), as incorporated into the Catholic theological framework articulated by his prominent medieval supporters, most notably Thomas Aguinas (1225-1274), and towards a new way of looking at the world that is sympathetic to the emerging sciences conducted within the research program of corpuscularian mechanism.
+It is common to think of the main figures of this period as divided into two camps: rationalists (Descartes and Leibniz), for whom some ideas are innate and reason can penetrate into the fundamental truths about the nature of the universe, and empiricists (Locke, Berkeley, and Hume), for whom there are no innate ideas and all knowledge of non-self-evident truths is founded on sense experience.
+But the interplay between these five philosophers reveals a far more complex story, one in which the rationalist/empiricist division is only one of many.
+We will see, for example, that Leibniz is sympathetic to Aristotle in ways that Descartes is not, that the main thesis of Locke's empiricism derives from Aristotle, that Berkeley's view of the natural world is arguably more similar to Leibniz's than it is to anyone else's, and that all figures other than Hume are sufficiently rationalist to believe that unaided reason is capable of providing us with knowledge of the existence of God.
+Understanding the evolution of metaphysics and epistemology in the Early Modern period is one of the keys to understanding the views of Immanuel Kant (1724-1804).

 [Prerequisites: Departmental Stamp, course designed for philosophy majors.]

+Course Texts

+M: Descartes.
+Meditations of First Philosophy.

+PE: Leibniz.
+Philosophical Essays.